pulumi/terraform-provider-aws/website/docs/r/ec2_client_vpn_network_association.html.markdown

 Provides network associations for AWS Client VPN endpoints.
 For more information on usage, please see the [AWS Client VPN Administrator's Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/what-is.html).

-~> **NOTE on Client VPN endpoint target network security groups:** Terraform provides both a standalone Client VPN endpoint network association resource with a (deprecated) `security_groups` argument and a [Client VPN endpoint](ec2_client_vpn_endpoint.html) resource with a `security_group_ids` argument.
+~> **NOTE on Client VPN endpoint target network security groups:** The provider provides both a standalone Client VPN endpoint network association resource with a (deprecated) `security_groups` argument and a Client VPN endpoint resource with a `security_group_ids` argument.
 Do not specify security groups in both resources.
 Doing so will cause a conflict and will overwrite the target network security group association.

 ## Example Usage